tshepang/blog/content/Sony Vaio Pro 13 (SVP13212SGBI).md

 -   The corners of the laptop are rather sharp, making it a little uncomfortable to handle.
--   The power button is not so easy to press, and offers very little
-    \'feedback\'\... it has very shallow movement.
+-   The power button is not so easy to press, and offers very little 'feedback'... it has very shallow movement.
 Luckily there should not be a frequent need to use it, but there are times when something is buggy enough to cause OS hangs and other misbehaviour.
 -   The fan is too quick to kick in, and easily gets noisy.
 Running the